• Skip to main content

 • 📖 Recipe

-• Easy to make and is ready in 20 minutes
+• A simple one-pan dish ready in just 20 minutes

 Rice served with broccoli and gochujang tofu with a pair of chopsticks beside.